Subscribe to

 With any luck, if we can get things complete, this will spur the Debian (and by extension, Ubuntu) Haskell team into finishing off their support for the Platform, in the spirit of friendly competition.
 That would leave us in the delicious situation of being able to tell curious people that almost any major Linux distro will make a good basis for developing and deploying Haskell applications.
 Sweet!

-3 Responses to “Haskell Platform support for Fedora: we’re almost there”
+3 comments on “Haskell Platform support for Fedora: we’re almost there

 Is there going to be a group install for haskell-platform when it’s all finished?